ixventure/website/_projects/dom.md

 The historical progression has been:

 1. **Oral** – agreements spoken and remembered
-2. **Print** – agreements codified on paper
+2. **Papyrus** – agreements codified on paper
+3. **Print** – agreements widely disseminated
-3. **Digital-Analog** – agreements stored as digital files but still interpreted by analog legal systems
+4. **Digital-Print** – agreements stored as digital files but still interpreted by analog legal systems
-4. **DOM** – agreements expressed as structured, machine-readable objects
+5. **Digital-DOM** – agreements expressed as structured, machine-readable objects

-DOMs move organizational and legal logic into programmable structures, making them transparent, verifiable, and extensible across platforms.
+DOMs shift organizational and legal logic into programmable structures, making them transparent, verifiable, and extensible across platforms.
+Unlike past approaches that relied on occasional snapshots, DOMs treat legal formalization as a continuous stream of events with ongoing recording and accountability.

 ## DOM Categories